 NCDA offers continuing education contact hours in a variety of professional development opportunities as outlined in the NCDA Continuing Education Manual.
-This manual is periodically updated by the Credentialing Commission.
+This manual is periodically updated by the Credentialing Commission and is located on the NCDA Website.

 XIII.
 ENDORSEMENTS MADE BY NCDA